Alzheimer’s Behaviors Family Members Should Track

 - Difficulty learning something new.
 Make sure to take note of what your parent has difficulty adapting to and how they manage it.

 - Struggling to keep commitments.
-This can be missing several doctor’s appointments in a row or completely forgetting about a dinner or family gathering your planned.
+This can be missing several doctor’s appointments in a row or completely forgetting about dinner or family gathering you’ve planned.

 - Challenges in managing finances.
 This is often one of the biggest warning signs for Alzheimer’s.
 Look out for out of the ordinary or excessive spending habits, or lack of care in financial welfare.

 - Exhibiting poor judgment.
 Maybe they are walking out in front of traffic or spending their money excessively.
 It can be something small, or something significant, but if your loved one is showing a lapse in judgment, it may be time to get them help.

 - Forgetting the month or the year.
 Thinking it is Tuesday instead of Wednesday is one thing, but thinking it is 1985 not 2018 is something entirely different.
 Another common sign is thinking that it is a different month in a different season, such as December instead of July.